-Books are listed alphabetically in the Personal Books tool panel.
-To filter the list for a particular book, press Cmd+F (Mac) or Ctrl+F (Windows) to open the Find box and search for your title.
+Books are listed alphabetically in the Personal Books panel.
+To filter the list, press Cmd+F (macOS) or Ctrl+F (Windows) to search for your title.

 Delete a Personal Book

-To remove a book that hasn't been uploaded from the Personal Book list and from the Library, open the Personal Book tool and right-click the book in non-edit mode.
+To remove a book that hasn't been uploaded, open the Personal Book tool and right-click the book in non-edit mode.
 Then choose Delete from the context menu.